na-na-hi/renget/archive/how2playba.md

 **Sparks do not carry over between banners.**
 See 'Is there pity?
 What's a spark' for more

-Your very first roll guarantees a single (3\*) student from a pool of *only* the release roster (students released on 2021/02/04) on the 10th roll.
+Your very first roll guarantees a single 3\* student from a pool of *only* the release roster (students released on 2021/02/04) on the 10th roll.
-![no, you can't get Ako on your 10th roll.](https://i.imgur.com/0nMJLHD.png) Rolling in 10s guarantees at least one (2\*) student so it's better to roll in multis.
+![no, you can't get Ako on your 10th roll.](https://i.imgur.com/0nMJLHD.png) Rolling in 10s guarantees at least one 2\* student so it's better to roll in multis.
 If you have no interest in the current banner student(s) use the Regular Recruitment banner, as all pick-up rates will be the same.

 The Startdash banner is a new account banner that guarantees a 3* (if you buy the ticket with real money).
 See below for more.
 >What are good units to roll for?
-Made by /bag/:
+Made by /bag/ (also works on JP):
 ![Reroll targets](https://i.imgur.com/tmi8QuB.png)

 Being farmable means you can unlock the student by farming her node(s) for a long period of time.
 See [this section](https://rentry.org/how2playba#farmable-units) for more.